Akanimorex/guess-game/README.md

 ### Steps to Implement:

 1. **Deploy the contract** on the Core Testnet
-2. Go to the hardhat.config.ts file and passte the following config.
+2. Go to the `hardhat.config.ts` file and paste the following config.
 ```
     import { HardhatUserConfig } from "hardhat/config";
 import "@nomicfoundation/hardhat-toolbox";